jpsaha/typst-site/README.md

 vectors.typ
 ```

-This keeps frequently used notation and mathematical constructions out of individual lecture files.

-The top-level:
+The common interface is:

 ```text
 templates/math.typ
 ```

-provides the common mathematics interface.
+This keeps frequently used mathematical notation and constructions out of individual lecture files.

 ---

 # Euler Styling

-An additional template/style organization is available under:
+Euler-specific components and styles are organized under:

 ```text
 templates/euler/
 ```

-It currently contains:
+The current structure is:

 ```text
 templates/euler/